murielProton/P9_OptimizeApexBackend/README.md

 - the trigger en Ammount

 # Changes made in order for the app to work
-- adding exceptions to the OrderNetAmountTrigger
+- adding exceptions and conditions to the OrderNetAmountTrigger
+- adding two required fields to Order : champs NetAmount__c et ShipmentCost__c
-- adding exceptions to the AccountRevenueTrigger
+- adding exceptions and conditions to the AccountRevenueTrigger